radu-arama4/SDTM-Labs/Lab#2/README.md

    * Proxy

 ## Main tasks :
-__1. By extending your project, implement atleast 3 structural design patterns in your project;__
+__1. By extending your project, implement atleast 3 structural design patterns in your project:__
+  * The implemented design pattern should perform the tasks involved in your system (i.e. to make use of other classes as well);

 __2. Keep your data model files separated from the ones that containt the functionalities (using packages/directories);__